Bird Brains and Spatial Degeneration

-All mobile species need to orient within their surroundings before they can navigate.
-Surprisingly, we know little about how this happens.
-Studies have shown that features, like trees or buildings, and geometry, as in distance and direction, play fundamental roles.
+We know that all species that move need to orient themselves within their surroundings before they can find their way.
+But surprisingly, we know little about how this happens.
+Studies have shown that features like trees or buildings—and geometry, as in distance and direction—play fundamental roles.
 In fact, all species studied to date have shown what researchers call “an obligatory encoding of geometry.”
 But does the type or amount of geometry encoded by the brain change over a lifespan?

-As Canada Research Chair in Comparative Cognition, Dr. Debbie Kelly examines the effects of aging on “hemispheric asymmetries” using natural tasks.
-To do this, she is embarking on a study of brain function in birds.
+As Canada Research Chair in Comparative Cognition, Dr. Debbie Kelly is examining the effects of aging on “hemispheric asymmetries” (relative functional differences between the left and right sides of the brain) using tasks we do every day.
+To do this, she is studying brain function in birds.
 Birds’ brains work similarly to those of humans in that they use different hemispheres to perform different tasks.
-In fact, the brain hemispheres work more independently in birds, making them a better test subject for primary study.
+In fact, it is easier to examine the two brain hemispheres independently of each other in birds than in humans.

 Kelly will learn how aging and ecology influence how birds encode and weigh spatial cues, and how the two brain hemispheres process that information.
-Ultimately, her research will combine the data from humans and animals to better understand spatial cognition.
-The result will be a useful tool for the early detection of spatial degeneration disorders like Alzheimer’s disease.
+Ultimately, her research will combine the data she obtains from humans and animals to better understand spatial cognition, and may lead to developing a useful tool for the early detection of spatial degeneration disorders, such as Alzheimer’s disease.